mikeydgithub/Surf_Shop/README.md

   I can register an account and login

-  Then I can sort items by categories
+  Then I can go to my products

-  And then add my items to my cart
+  And then select an item to add to my cart

   When my cart has everything I want